stevhens/iOS-Quizzler/README.md

 ## Outline

 This app makes me learn about Model View Controller (MVC) pattern.
-A design pattern is simply a repeatable and optimised solution to a common software problem
+A design pattern is simply a repeatable and optimised solution to a common software problem.

 ## What is Quizzler